sbalasa/WebMonitor/README.md

 # WebMonitor
-This is a tool which monitors website availability over the network, produces metrics about this and passes these events through an Aiven Kafka instance into an Aiven PostgreSQL database.
+This is a tool which monitors website availability over the network for every 30 minutes, produces metrics about this and passes these events through an Aiven Kafka instance into an Aiven PostgreSQL database.

 ## To Prepare Environment
 Run: